corporate-gadfly/Tunlr-Clone/README.md

 At the time of writing, this procedure does not work in at least the following situations:

 1. Any devices which do not support the use of SNI (Server Name Indication) during SSL 3.0 handshake, e.g.:
-    1. Netflix on Chromecast, PlayStation, XBox, Nexus 7 FHD, some LG smart TVs, etc.
+    1. Netflix on Chromecast, PlayStation, XBox, Nexus 7 FHD, some LG smart TVs (works fine on LG 55LA6205), etc.